nokotamustang/Python3DEngines/README.md

 Therefore to learn how to approach graphics from a first-principles perspective, I will be exploring Python based rendering engines.
 Why Python?
 Because it is a high-level language that is easy to learn and use, and it is also a language that I am familiar with and it's one of the most powerful and popular tools out there today.
 I also have a series that will explore c++ with Vulkan, but that is a different story.

 How to use this repository?
 Each project is a standalone example of a 3D rendering technique or feature.
 Some projects are combined to create a more complex scene.
 Each project is a self-contained example that can be run independently.
 All projects are working with Python 3.12.

 ## mgl - ModernGL and Pygame 3D demonstrations

+ModernGL wraps OpenGL in Python and simplifies the process of creating 3D graphics.
+Pygame is a set of Python modules designed for writing video games.
+It includes computer graphics and sound libraries designed to be used with the Python programming language.
+This makes a perfect pair of libraries to create 3D graphics in Python.
+I will build a series of examples using ModernGL and Pygame to explore 3D rendering techniques, and eventually combine them to create a 3D game engine.

 To install use `pip install -r requirements.txt` to fetch the following packages: